 Your health insurance company has a contractual agreement with your medical providers and the company usually pays only a portion of the fee charged; the remainder of the fee is discounted.

-When your claim is finally settled, your health insurance company will ask for reimbursement (it’s called subrogation).
+When your claim is finally settled, your health insurance company will ask for reimbursement (called subrogation).
 The reimbursement amount from a subrogation is usually less than was actually paid to the doctors, hospitals, etc.

-How Does Having a Personal Injury Attorney Make a Difference?
+Does Having an Attorney Make a Difference?

-After you've been in an accident, it's not always clear whether or not you need a lawyer.
-The key is to figure out which cases you can settle on your own and which ones require an attorney.
-To help you decide, our firm offers a free, no-obligation consultation to all injury victims in the Dallas-Fort Worth area.
+After you've been in an accident, you need a Fort Worth personal injury lawyer.
+Our firm offers a free, no-obligation consultation to all injury victims in the Fort Worth area.
 We have offices in Fort Worth, Keller, Arlington and Dallas.